aleoncini/spid/README.md

 `> curl -k https://localhost:8443/ping`

-if the service is correctly working you should receive an answer like `{"ping":"pong"}`
+If everything is properly configured you should get a JSON payload like `{"ping":"pong"}`

 ### Package a container
 The same service can be packaged as a docker image (for further deployment in PaaS environment like OpenShift)